Are You Trapped In Debt? Here’s How To Pay Off What You Owe Faster

 Debt consolidation refers to merging several loans into one that offers a lower interest rate, often with the use of a personal loan.

-You can take advantage of the lower interest rate and lower monthly payments to pay off your debt faster.
+- Take advantage of the lower interest rate and lower monthly payments to pay off your debt faster

 After you have listed down the total size of all outstanding loans and the repayment duration left, the next step is to find out which financial institution will offer you the best personal loan.